jcg1183/Datamining_Project/README.md

 ## Algorithms

-We chose to implement the FP-Tree algorithm for association pattern mining, k-means clustering to group customers into outdoor sporting activity categories, and a support vector machine for coupon use prediction.
+We chose to implement the FP-Growth algorithm for association pattern mining, k-means clustering to group customers into outdoor sporting activity categories, and a support vector machine for coupon use prediction.

 ## Datasets